 - 1. Advance payment for new registration is SR. 2000. - If student is accepted, advance payment will be included in the fees. - If student is rejected, full advance payment will be refunded. - If student is accepted, and the parent decides to withdraw the child, SR. 500 will be deducted from the advance payment. - 2.
 Advance payment for re-registration is SR. 1000: - Advance payment is non-refundable and will be included in the fees. - 3.
 Tuition fees include books and uniform (one set) for all grades. - 4.
 Tuition fees do not include; Transportation, Stationary for all grades. - 5.
 Bus fees SR. 4000 per annum payable annually in advance. - 6.
-Fees are strictly nonrefundable. - 7.
+If the fees are paid by the parent's company, no discount will be applied to either the parent or the company. - 7.
+Fees are strictly nonrefundable. - 8.
 Computer, Library & Science Lab. equipment deposit of SR. 500.
 (This amount will be refundable when your child leaves the school, subject to any deductions due to loss of Library books or equipment damage).